vircadia/vircadia-native-core/README.md

 ### What is this?

-Vircadia™ is a 3D social software project seeking to incrementally bring about a truly free and open metaverse.
+Vircadia™ is an open source metaverse project seeking to incrementally bring about a truly free and open metaverse.

 * Desktop and VR use
 * Hundreds of users simultaneously
 * Full-body avatars
-* FBX, glTF, and OBJ support
-* JavaScript scripting engine
+* Script with JavaScript & TypeScript (coming soon)
 * 16km³ world space in a server
 * Fully self-hosted
 * Apache 2.0